han-yaeger/yaeger-tutorial/docs/tilemaps.md

 ![Run](images/play.png) Run the game.
 Note how the tiles in your tile map are scaled automatically.

-## Ensure Hanny is hindered whenever she crosses a piece of Coral
+## Ensure Hanny is hindered whenever she crosses a piece of coral

 Hanny can now still cross a piece of coral.
 This can be easily resolved, using the `Collided` and `Collider`interfaces.
 If the speed of Hanny is set to 0,